-Imvelo should be proud of what they do for the community, in both Bomani and Nehimba.
-I’m sure the other camps uphold those standards as well.
-We are very impressed with the group.
+“Imvelo should be proud of what they do for the community, in both Bomani and Nehimba.
+We are very impressed.”

-We did take 2 suitcases full of goods for the Hide Community Trust to enable them to make reusable sanitary pads for the school girls and ladies of the area.
+We took two suitcases full of goods for the Hide Community Trust to enable them to make reusable sanitary pads for the school girls and ladies of the area.
 This enables the girls to stay at school full time, rather than losing a week’s schooling per month.
 Christabel, from the Hide, arranged for us to deliver the goods to the Sewing group head.
 It was a great morning at Dete.
 Dorkas, the lead, showed us her plot of land where she is building a community centre for the women of the area, as well as a workshop where they will create items for sale to the visitors.
 They are currently melting all the alcohol bottles from surrounding camps and making them into necklaces and bracelets.
 A person came from Ghana to show them how.
 Really interesting and should be fantastic for the community.

 Over all, a great trip, with only two really hot days, which surprised us, and a couple of misty showers at Tanda Tula, so we were very lucky.
 Thanks again for everything.
 As always, we loved it.